michih57/scala-coding-challenge/implementation.md

 ## Async testing

-Some tests use blocking evaluation calls on `IO` objects - it would make sense to leverage the capabilities of ScalaTest for asynchronous testing
+Some tests use blocking evaluation calls on `IO` objects - it would make sense to leverage the capabilities of ScalaTest for asynchronous testing.

-## potential overflow in average rating computation
+## Potential overflow in average rating computation

 For very large review files, or rather products with a large amount of reviews, there is the possibility of overflows during the computation of their average rating.
 There are multiple ways to work around this issue, e.g. one could use number types like `BigDecimal` that take care of this problem.
-I suspect that this is the reason that the example response in the assignment has a very large precision (exceeding the precision of the standard JVM `double`) for the average rating of the second product: `3.666666666666666666666666666666667`
+I suspect that this is the reason that the example response in the assignment has a very large precision (exceeding the precision of the standard JVM `double`) for the average rating of the second product: `3.666666666666666666666666666666667`.
+If this was a hard requirement (to avoid potential overflows), my implementation would need to be changed (as it just uses the plain `double`).

 ## Error handling